AutoResearch/autora/docs/contribute/experimentalist-module.md

 which returns a pool of experimental conditions (e.g., as an iterator object or numpy array).

-The following example ``init.py`` illustrates the implementation of a simple experimentalist pooler that generates a grid of sampels within the specified bounds of each independent variable (IV):
+The following example ``init.py`` illustrates the implementation of a simple experimentalist pooler that generates a grid of samples within the specified bounds of each independent variable (IV):

 ```python